sambastraore/leak-detection/README.md

-# Leak detection app - backend for water leak detection using springboot and firebase real time database.
+# Leak detection app

+Backend for water leak detection using springboot and firebase real time database.

 This projects include some boilerplate code mostly in parts including firebase.